-Avoid or quit smoking.
+- Avoid or quit smoking.
 Smokers have twice (or higher) the risk of heart attack than nonsmokers.
 In addition to eliminating cigarettes, stay away from secondhand smoke, as it also increases the risk of heart disease.

-Maintain a healthy body weight.
+- Maintain a healthy body weight.
 The more you are over your ideal weight, the harder your heart has to work to give your body nutrients.
 Research has shown that being overweight contributes to the onset of heart disease.

-Exercise throughout the week.
+- Exercise throughout the week.
 The heart is like any other muscle -- it needs to be worked to keep it strong and healthy.
 Being active or exercising regularly (ideally, at least 150 minutes total each week) helps improve how well the heart pumps blood through your body.
 Activity and exercise also help reduce many other risk factors.
 It helps lower high blood pressure and cholesterol, reduces stress, helps keep weight off, and improves blood sugar levels.
 Check with your doctor if you have been inactive before increasing your activity level.

-Eat well.
+- Eat well.
 Follow a diet low in saturated fat; low in trans fat (partially hydrogenated fats); and high in fiber, whole grains, legumes (such as beans and peas), fruits, vegetables, fish, folate-rich foods, and soy.

-Treat and control medical conditions.Diabetes, high cholesterol, and high blood pressure are known risk factors for heart disease.
+- Treat and control medical conditions.Diabetes, high cholesterol, and high blood pressure make you more likely to have heart disease..